The Drug Diversion App

 How do I know which clinicians should be reviewed in more depth as a diversion risk?

-The Drug Diversion App ranks all clinicians according to a Relative Risk Score.
+Diversion Surveillance ranks all clinicians according to a Relative Risk Score.
 The software also identifies which clinicians have triggered a high-priority event during the prior day — or the last three days or seven days.
 This allows your team to prioritize their work and focus attention on the most recent events.

 What is the timeline for the Relative Risk Score (RRS)?